HEnquist/camilladsp/README.md

 ## Jack
 The jack server must be running.

-TODO: add information on device name.
-Setting `device` to "default" uses the default port.

-Jack support is provided by the CPAL library.
+Set `device` to "default" for both capture and playback.
 The sample format is always 32-bit float (FLOAT32LE).

+The samplerate must match the samplerate configured for the Jack server.

+CamillaDSP will show up in Jack as "cpal_client_in" and "cpal_client_out".

 # Configuration